 Hybrid aux and micro USB cable

-The speaker has a straight line bluetooth range of around 8-10 metres, which would probably be shorter if there are multiple walls between the speaker and transmitting device.
+The speaker has a straight line Bluetooth range of around 8-10 meters, which would probably be shorter if there are multiple walls between the speaker and the transmitting device.
 The speaker can also be used as a speakerphone - call quality was decent but not great.
 Double pressing the power button will call the last dialed number.
 Single pressing it can play/pause a song.

 The Juarez speaker has a 5W 50 mm driver and the sound quality is decent, but our expert did comment that a slightly larger driver would have helped especially the bass and loudness.
 The speaker has a frequency range of 90Hz to 11.5kHz on the LARSA test, which shows that though you cannot expect oodles of bass, it does its job reasonably well given its size and price.

 When our panel saw how small the device was after a blind hearing test, they simply fell in love with this speaker due to its size, surprisingly good sound, and the incredible price.
 It really is incredible that a speaker this size can produce such clear notes without any distortion.
 On some songs, even the JBL GO which is almost thrice the price stumbled, but not the Juarez.
 Where the Juarez underperforms is volume, but you did hear us go on and on about its size didn’t you?

 The Juarez is a much softer speaker than the Bose, Flip 4, and Roll 2, but we felt that for an ultraportable speaker it is sufficiently loud.
 Also, compared to the dual speakers on the Moto X Style we used for testing, this speaker was far louder and clearer, less distorted, and simply much brighter when it came to sound quality.